April, the same as

 The months with the highest UV index are April through

 August, with an average maximum UV index of 12.
-A UV Index value of 11, and more, symbolizes an extreme threat to health from exposure to the Sun's UV radiation for the ordinary person.
+A UV Index value of 11, and more, symbolizes an extreme health hazard from exposure to the Sun's UV rays for the ordinary person.

-Note: The daily maximum UV index of 12 in April interpret into the following advice:
+Note: The maximum UV index of 12 during April translates into these guidelines: